Page cover

 Save

-Will save the stages.
-An alternative to the button at the bottom of the page.
+Saves the production stages.
+This is an alternative to using the button at the bottom of the page.

 Copy Stages From

-You will be asked to confirm as this will override any stages you may have already entered.
-You can edit any changes required after the stages have been copied.
+3. You will be asked to confirm as this will override any stage you may have already entered.

 Import Stages